 Since crowdfunding relies on reaching a large audience compared to other localized campaigns, conducting your crowdfunding campaign online allows you to access more new prospects.
-As most nonprofits have already implemented email and text marketing, take a look at these digital marketing tips:
+Because most nonprofits have already implemented email and text marketing, take a look at these digital marketing tips:

 - Establish a marketing strategy.

-- Leverage the power of social media.
+- Leverage the power of the internet.

 - Increase engagement with graphic design.